A Guide to Amazon Seller Fees: Everything You Need to Know Including Hidden Fees [Infographic]

-Fulfilment and processing of orders is really what takes up a lot of manual time in a physical products eCommerce business.
+Fulfilment and processing of orders is really what takes up a lot of manual time in a physical products ecommerce business.
 Logistics is what Amazon does best and this allows you to focus on the rest of your business.

 For example, some categories have an Applicable Minimum Referral Fee.
 They average about $1.00.
 So if the percentage fee is less than $1.00, Amazon will just charge you the $1.00 as a Referral Fee.
 If the percentage is higher than $1.00, Amazon will charge you the higher amount.

-FBA Fulfillment Fees
+FBA Fulfilment Fees

-For example, small items that are considered Standard Size and are 1lb or less have a $2.41 fulfillment fee.
-Large, items that are considered Oversized start at $8.13 fulfillment fee + $.38 per pound for any weight over 2lbs!
+For example, small items that are considered Standard Size and are 1lb or less have a $2.41 fulfilment fee.
+Large, items that are considered Oversized start at $8.13 fulfilment fee + $.38 per pound for any weight over 2lbs!

 Variable Closing Fees

 Some Media categories like; Books, DVD, Music, Software & Computer/Video Games, Video, Video Game Consoles, and Video Game Accessories come with a flat closing (selling) fee.

 High Volume Listing Fees

-This is for really high volume sellers.
 If you have 100K ASIN’s live on Amazon in a given month, you will be charged $.005 per ASIN.
 Most sellers never get to this point though.